alexsu52/technology_update/2025/Q3/technology_update.md

 - **PagedEviction: Structured Block-wise KV Cache Pruning for Efficient Large Language Model Inference** ([https://arxiv.org/pdf/2509.04377](https://arxiv.org/pdf/2509.04377)).
 *Argonne National Laboratory, Illinois Institute of Technology*

-Authors propose PagedEviction, a structured block-wise KV cache eviction strategy designed for vLLM’s PagedAttention to enhance memory efficiency during large language model inference.
+The authors propose PagedEviction, a structured block-wise KV cache eviction strategy designed for vLLM’s PagedAttention to enhance memory efficiency during large language model inference.
 The method computes token importance using the ratio of the L2 norm of Value to Key tokens, avoiding the need to store attention weights for compatibility with FlashAttention.
 It evicts an entire block only when the current block becomes full, reducing fragmentation and minimizing per-step eviction overhead.
 PagedEviction achieves high compression efficiency with minimal accuracy loss, significantly outperforming prior methods on long-context tasks.
 For example, it improves ROUGE scores by 15–20% over StreamingLLM and KeyDiff at tight cache budgets while closely matching full-cache performance at larger budgets across LLaMA-3.2-1B-Instruct and 3B-Instruct models.

 - **REAP: One-Shot Pruning for Trillion-Parameter Mixture-of-Experts Models** ([https://www.cerebras.ai/blog/reap](https://www.cerebras.ai/blog/reap)).
 *Cerebras Systems*